NVIDIA/spark-rapids-ml/README.md

-# RAPIDS ML
+# RAPIDS Accelerator for Apache Spark ML

-RAPIDS Machine Learning Library on Spark
+The RAPIDS Accelerator for Apache Spark ML provides a set of GPU accelerated Spark ML algorithms.

 ## API change